pulsecat/cryptotrader.org/pages/faq.md

 ### Do i need coding skills to use your service?

   Some minimum programming experience will be needed, if you want to create your own strategies.
-Alternatively, our strategy market section provides free and paid strategies, many of them are developed by professional traders.
+Alternatively, our strategy market section provides a variety of free and paid strategies, many of which are developed by professional traders.

 ### How do i deposit funds into my account here?